he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Leshy.md

 ### Leshy Resurrection

 Leshys who lose their physical form incorporate the changes they experienced in life into their spirit.
 Even though a leshy's spirit isn't the same as the soul of many ancestries, resurrection magic can still restore it to their most recent body.
-Should the ritual fail, it's usually because a leshy has shed too many of their memories and attachments, rather than due to [[Pharasma]] judgment.
+Should the ritual fail, it's usually because a leshy has shed too many of their memories and attachments, rather than due to [[DATABASE/deity/Pharasma|Pharasma's]] judgment.

 ### Life without Form